Boating (Manet): Japonisme

 Portrait of Emile Zola (1868) is an example of the beginning of Japanese arts influence on European art.
 Manet inserted a full Japanese painting into this painting of Zola, a critique.

 Along with many painters of the time, Manet was influenced by Japanese art, as part of the broader movement known as Japonisme.
 Some important qualities that Manet picked up included two-dimensional composition, lighter coloring, and cropping of the field of view.
 In Boating, Manet purposely cut off the boat where the two figures are sitting, a tool used by Japanese artists.
 Some of the colors including the harsh blue in the water is also Japanese inspired.

 Exhibition and ownership

 The painting was originally shown at the Salon of 1879.
 When Mary Cassatt saw the work there, she called it "the last word in painting."
 After the Salon, Boating was sold to Victor Desfosses, a banker, art collector, and director of Gil Blas.

-The painting was later acquired by Cassatt's close friends Lousie and H. O. Havemeyer, who donated the painting to The Metropolitan Museum of Art upon their deaths.
+The painting was later acquired by Cassatt's close friends Louisine and Henry Osborne Havemeyer, who donated the painting to the Metropolitan Museum of Art upon their deaths.